hamjin/DHCPv6-Client-Android/README.md

 Try turning off and on service; turning off and on Wi-Fi; wiping app data (which will clean the old DUID) can help too.

-### Why do I need to turn off battery optimizations on Android 8.0+?
+### Why do I need to disable background restriction on Android 8.0+?

 Google doesn't want background services draining your battery.
 However, background services are crucial to this app so that you won't get an annoying SU notification every time you connect to a network.
 This app shouldn't have an observable effect on your battery life